crckman/MicroAgentsDemo/README.md

 ## MicroAgent

-The MicroAgent pattern delegates api interaction to specialized agents.
+The MicroAgent pattern delegates API interaction to specialized agents.
 This allows each *MicroAgent* to be tailored for a specific context and allows for re-use.

 > Note: GPT4 currently limits the total number of tools in a completion request to 128.
 The *MicroAgent* patterns raises this limit to 16384 (128²).